 - Now fasten the screw making sure it is screwed down properly.

+Step 8.
 Pump-Up The Tire

 After you’ve dealt with the lock ring, it is time to fill up your tire so that the pressure and air levels are correct.
-The correct level of pressure should be available on the manual or you can find it from the tire wall.
+The correct level of pressure should be available in the manual or you can find it from the tire wall.
 You can either use a manual pump or get the deed done using an electric pump.
 Simply

 - Attach your pump to the air valve.